When Grammar Guides the Attack: Uncovering Control-Plane Vulnerabilities in LLMs with Structured Output: Discussions

 Given the significant vulnerabilities revealed by CDAs, we discuss the implications for the LLM safety landscape and propose potential mitigations.
 As shown in~\autoref{fig:guarded_system_overview}, current auditing practices focus on two phases: input and output auditing~\cite{outauditing2024arxiv}.

 \cparagraph{Input Auditing.} Input-focused strategies use classifiers or small LLMs to filter prompts in parallel with generation, providing a cost-effective defense.
 However, CDAs easily bypass this by hiding malicious intent within the control-plane grammar while keeping the data-plane prompt benign.
-While auditing the grammar alongside the prompt (Dual-Plane Guard) could mitigate this, it remains impractical for complex, interleaved multi-turn attacks due to high reasoning costs and the limited capability of lightweight guard models.
+While auditing the grammar alongside the prompt (Dual-Plane Guard) could mitigate this, it remains impractical for interleaved multi-turn attacks due to high auditing costs and the limited capability of lightweight guard models.

 \cparagraph{Output Auditing.} Output auditing filters generated content but faces steep challenges in latency, cost, and false positives~\cite{youcant2025www}.
 Consequently, major APIs like \texttt{openai} and \texttt{gemini} often omit it.
-Beyond practical limits, we question if output auditing is a ``silver bullet''.
-To test this, we developed \textbf{BenignEnumAttack} (\autoref{fig:benign_enumattack}), which mimics a benign structured output (e.g., a \texttt{StrongREJECT} report) while embedding harmful content.
-This creates a semantic deadlock: since the jailbreak and a legitimate safety audit appear structurally identical, an auditor must either trigger a \textbf{false positive} (refusing safety research) or a \textbf{false negative} (leaking the jailbreak).
-This indicates that output-based defense has fundamental conceptual limitations beyond mere implementation costs.
+Beyond practical limits, output auditing has a \emph{conceptual} ceiling against CDAs: as we illustrate with \textbf{BenignEnumAttack} (\autoref{fig:benign_enumattack}), an attack response (red flow) can be made structurally indistinguishable from a legitimate \texttt{StrongREJECT}-style safety audit (blue flow), forcing any purely post-hoc auditor into either a false positive on legitimate safety research or a false negative on the jailbreak.

-\cparagraph{Mitigation Strategies.} To secure the control plane, we propose several strategies across different layers:
+\cparagraph{Mitigation Strategies.} We sketch four directions for securing the control plane: